YenHub/developer-docs/docs/engineering/misc/mkdocs-swagger.md

 The assets ca be obtained from the latest [Swagger UI dist](https://github.com/swagger-api/swagger-ui/tree/master/dist) 😉

-Then you can simply use this in your md file to render the docs, and of course configure Swagger UI as you see fit 😃
+Then you can simply use this in your swagger-doc.md file to render the docs, and of course configure Swagger UI as you see fit 😃

 ## Example MD Content